adhik7/Arduino-projects/README.md

 # Arduino-projects
-These projects done without using arduino function by only using c.
+These projects done without using arduino function, done by only using c .